-Ratings for Progress Towards Results: (one rating for each outcome and for the objective) 6 Highly Satisfactory (HS) --- " I Without major shortcomings.
-The progress towards the objective/outcome can be 5 Satisfactory (S) The objective/outcome is expected to achieve most of its end-of-project targets, with only minor shortcomings.
+Ratings for Progress Towards Results: (one rating for each outcome and for the objective) 6 Highly Satisfactory (HS) The objective/outcome is expected to achieve or exceed all its end-of-project targets, without major shortcomings.
+The progress towards the objective/outcome can be presented as "good practice".
+5 Satisfactory (S) The objective/outcome is expected to achieve most of its end-of-project targets, with only minor shortcomings.
 4 Moderately Satisfactory (MS) The objective/outcome is expected to achieve most of its end-of-project targets but with significant shortcomings.
 3 Moderately Unsatisfactory (MU) The objective/outcome is expected to achieve its end-of-project targets with major shortcomings.
 2 Unsatisfactory (U) The objective/outcome is expected not to achieve most of its end-of-project targets.
 1 Highly Unsatisfactory (HU) The objective/outcome has failed to achieve its midterm targets, and is not expected to achieve any of its end-of-project targets.